 How Frequently Should Penetration Testing Be Done?

-Alternatively, it might be more appropriate for you to set up ongoing automated vulnerability scanning – through a service such as VikingCloud’s – and run manual tests less frequently.
+While once a year should be considered the minimum frequency for pen testing, we recommend you arrange several tests across the year to ensure you’re protected against the latest threats.
+However, the costs of penetration testing may make this difficult depending on the size of your company.
+As an alternative, it might be more appropriate for you to set up ongoing automated vulnerability scanning – through a service such as VikingCloud’s – and run manual tests less frequently.

 Regardless of your needs, we will look carefully at whether regular, in-depth testing is more beneficial to you.
 Factors that could affect the frequency of penetration testing (that we recommend) include: